Northsec Hackademy

 For the fourth upload challenge I renamed the file to rev.png.php3 a less known but still valid PHP extension.
 The validation must have been a blacklist on .php extension.

-It worked because the query returns one (empty) row.
-It also gives us a hint for the other challenge.
-Last year I suggested to a teammate that he could have used sqlmap to solve that challenge but I didn’t took the time to try it myself.
-Here is the command that worked for me:
+I previously suggested to a teammate that he could have used sqlmap to solve that challenge but I didn’t took the time to try it myself.
+Here is a command that worked for me:

 └─$ sqlmap -u http://chal4.hackademy.ctf --data "password=admin&username=admin" -p "password,username" --method POST --current-db --dump --technique=BEUSTQ